martinlt/crypto-messenger/README.md

 ```

 ### Usage Scenario 2 : Symmetric Encryption and Diffie-Hellman Key Exchange
-Again, Bob and Alice would like to exchange messages that are confidential and only
+- Again, Bob and Alice would like to exchange messages that are confidential and only
 visible to them.

-- Bob and Alice would like to exchange messages that are confidential and only
-visible to each other.
 ```
     O                                        O
    /|\                                      /|\